trillium-rs/trillium/docs/src/architecture.md

 ### Relation to tide, http-types, and async-h1

-Currently, myco uses http-types for several core types, like headers, status codes, response bodies, and the conn state type map.
+Currently, trillium uses http-types for several core types, like headers, status codes, response bodies, and the conn state type map.
 Myco sessions also shares the same session store backends as tide.
-Currently, myco reuses several types from async-h1, but does not depend on the crate in order to avoid pulling in unnecessary dependencies.
+Currently, trillium reuses several types from async-h1, but does not depend on the crate in order to avoid pulling in unnecessary dependencies.